Harbor Freight Folding Trailer Box with Removable Sides

 I often times need to haul brick, mulch, plywood, dirt, or general homeowner type materials.
 I've been fortunate enough to have access to my father-in-law's trailer but figured it would be convenient to have my own trailer for quick usage.
 I picked up a Harbor Freight folding trailer and modified it for my needs.

-A nine page detailed plan set including material list, cut list, dimensions, and tips is available here.
+A fifteen page detailed plan set including material list, cut list, dimensions, tool list, and tips is available here.

 A few of the features of this trailer and box design are: